Paratha Samosa

 Step 1: Prepare the Filling

 To begin this paratha samosa recipe, let’s first prepare the flavorful filling.
-Heat oil in a pan over medium heat and add cumin seeds, finely chopped onions, green peas, boiled and mashed potatoes, and a blend of spices including garam masala, turmeric powder, and coriander powder.
-Sauté the mixture until the onions are translucent and the spices are fragrant.
+Heat oil in a pan over medium heat and add cumin seeds, green peas, boiled and mashed potatoes, and a blend of spices including garam masala, turmeric powder, and coriander powder.
+Sauté the spices are fragrant.
 This aromatic filling will be the heart of our delicious samosa paratha.

 Step 2: Make the Paratha Dough